 Positions of the planets this month

-Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellation of Gemini, not far from the planet Venus.
+Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellations of Gemini, Orion, and Taurus.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

-Venus: The sister planet can be seen in the constellation of Gemini along with Mercury.
+Venus: The sister planet can be seen between the constellations of Cetus and Taurus.
 Just like Mercury, Venus can only be seen at dawn and dusk.